durrantlab/pcaviz/pcaviz-wordpress/readme.txt

 == Installation ==

 You can install the PCAViz WordPress plugin via the official WordPress Plugin Directory.
-Search for __XXXXX__.
+Search for __PCAViz__.
 The [wordpress.org](https://wordpress.org/support/article/managing-plugins/#automatic-plugin-installation) site provides useful instructions detailing how to install plugins from their directory.

 You can also install the plugin using this repository's `pcaviz-wordpress/` directory.
 Either copy `pcaviz-wordpress/` directly to your server's `wp-content/plugins/` directory ([instructions](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation)), or create a ZIP file of the `pcaviz-wordpress/` directory and upload it via your WordPress admin screen ([instructions](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin)).